China or Unions

 Otherwise, there has to be another reason why for example the Turkish TV series are very popular all over the planet.
-The social life or history or real life based drama series has been attracting ever-growing size of global audiences.
+The social life or history or real life based drama series have been attracting ever-growing size of global audiences.
 People have been appreciating about new cultural perspectives.
-Plus, they were noticing that their socio-economic problems had similarities with others.
+Plus, they were noticing that their socio-economic problems have similarities with others.

 Hollywood that sold the good life in America never thought to open up to other cultures when it was decaying.
 Not that Hollywood needed to delve into other cultures but the rest of the world did not want to have anything to do with irrelevant Hollywood depictions of issues and events.

-Looking down to other cultures, when one’s own culture is nothing to cherish under Globalism, was bad medicine.
+Looking down to other cultures, when one’s own culture is nothing to cherish for under Globalism, was a bad medicine.
 As a result, movie industry rapidly began growing elsewhere.

 Filling Vacuum in Movie Making

 Overall, China in 2020 has become the biggest movie making market in the world.
 It passed Hollywood for the first time.
 Of the 40 billion dollar global industry, Asia-Pacific led with about 17 billion dollars.
 Hollywood fell to 14 billion and the Middle East-Africa close third with about 11 billion dollars.

 That in itself reflects how Hollywood hurt itself by becoming left-leaning pro-Globalist and anti-nationalist in the USA.
 All the while, India, Nigeria, China and Japan now make up the four biggest countries with movie industries.
 They are mainly promoting national values.